- Lawyer, State Government

 In 1984, when he was 26, Abbott was struck by a falling tree limb while jogging and was partially paralyzed, requiring the use of a wheelchair.
-He sued the owner of the Houston property where the tree fell and won a tax-free settlement he has declined to divulge; a Houston plaintiff's lawyer told the San Antonio Express-News in 2002 that it was more than $10 million.
+He sued the owner of the Houston property where the tree fell and won a tax-free settlement; a Houston plaintiff's lawyer told the San Antonio Express-News in 2002 that it was more than $10 million.

 He was appointed to the Texas Supreme Court by then-Gov. George W. Bush in 1995.

-He was first elected attorney general in 2002 and is serving his third term.
-He is the longest-serving attorney general in state history before being elected governor in 2014.
+He was first elected attorney general in 2002, and was the longest-serving attorney general in state history before being elected governor in 2014.

 Abbott has earned income from West Services, a legal publisher, as the co-author of Texas Practice Guide: Business and Commercial Litigation.